alwaysbegrowing/arbor-contracts/docs/BondFactory.md

 ### TokenAllowListEnabled

-Emitted when the token allow list is toggled on or off.
+Emitted when the restriction of collateralToken and paymentToken to allow-listed tokens is toggled on or off.